 An aluminum gate with hardware added a nice security element to Brian's deck and complimented the balustrade, caps and post anchors.
 This gate was 36" wide.

-An aluminum framed gate is very lightweight and a better idea than trying to building one from dimensional lumber.
+An aluminum framed gate is very lightweight and a better idea than trying to build one from dimensional lumber.
 It also never warps or twists like a wood gate might tend to do over time.

-If you are trying to achieve a classic look but without breaking the bank, do what Brian did.
+If you are trying to achieve a classic look without breaking the bank, do what Brian did.

 Here you see he used 3/4" diameter black aluminum balusters and black solar post caps.
 He also used turned 4x4 posts which added a bit more elegance to the final appearance.
-And those posts worked well with the Titan Wood Post Anchor™.

 A flat 2x8 blocking board was secured in the joist bay below each post and posts spacing came out to around 5'-4".
 The manufacturer states 6' on center is the maximum for residential jobs.

-You can bet this pool gets a lot of use and brings lots of smiles, laughs and relief from the hot summer.
-If you have an above ground pool and you want to build a pool deck around it to get maximum use keep these building solutions in mind.
+If you have an above ground pool and you want to build a pool deck around it to get maximum use please keep these building solutions in mind.

 This deck has been standing for six years now and has shown no signs of movement and keeps on performing well.
 Definitely a good investment for years of summer time enjoyment.